nixworks/public/news/2010/12/18/ivory-coast-crisis-kenya-calls-on-african-nations-to-oust-ivory-coast-incumbent-president-laurent-gbagbo-from-office-by-force-if-necessar.md

 7. [Cote d'Ivoire President Laurent Gbagbo refuses to step down after a meeting with other African leaders. ](/news/2010/12/29/ca-te-d-ivoire-president-laurent-gbagbo-refuses-to-step-down-after-a-meeting-with-other-african-leaders.md) _Context: Africa, Laurent Gbagbo, President_
 8. [The Ivory Coast presidential election will go to a second round with President Laurent Gbagbo facing opposition leader Alassane Ouattara. ](/news/2010/11/6/the-ivory-coast-presidential-election-will-go-to-a-second-round-with-president-laurent-gbagbo-facing-opposition-leader-alassane-ouattara.md) _Context: Ivory Coast, Laurent Gbagbo, President_
 9. [ Ethiopia officially opens the Omo River Gibe III hydroelectric dam, one of the biggest in Africa, that is predicted to double the country-s electricity output.
 Critics are concerned about this dam's impact on locals, on the environment, including Kenya's Lake Turkana, and on neighboring countries. ](/news/2016/12/17/ethiopia-officially-opens-the-omo-river-gibe-iii-hydroelectric-dam-one-of-the-biggest-in-africa-that-is-predicted-to-double-the-country.md) _Context: Africa, Kenya_
-10. [2010-2011 Ivorian crisis:.
-Forces loyal to internationally-recognised Ivory Coast President Alassane Ouattara storm the bunker of Laurent Gbagbo in a "final assault". ](/news/2011/04/6/2010-2011-ivorian-crisis-forces-loyal-to-internationally-recognised-ivory-coast-president-alassane-ouattara-storm-the-bunker-of-laurent.md) _Context: Ivory Coast, Laurent Gbagbo_
+10. [2010-2011 Ivorian crisis:: Forces loyal to internationally-recognised Ivory Coast President Alassane Ouattara storm the bunker of Laurent Gbagbo in a "final assault". ](/news/2011/04/6/2010-2011-ivorian-crisis-forces-loyal-to-internationally-recognised-ivory-coast-president-alassane-ouattara-storm-the-bunker-of-laurent.md) _Context: Ivory Coast, Laurent Gbagbo_